UK housebuilders' rally on shakier ground in 2014

 The sector, which shrank sharply to survive the property downturn after the financial crisis, faces rising costs on top of long-standing difficulties in getting projects approved under Britain's strict planning rules.

-Barclays started coverage on the sector this month with an "underweight" on Bellway (BWY.L) and Bovis Homes (BVS.L) and an "equal weight" on Berkeley (BKGH.L) and Persimmon (PSN.L).
-It is, however, broadly positive on the sector and is "overweight" on Barratt Development (BDEV.L) and Redrow (RDW.L).
+Barclays started coverage on the sector this month with an "underweight" on Bellway and Bovis Homes and an "equal weight" on Berkeley and Persimmon.
+It is, however, broadly positive on the sector and is "overweight" on Barratt Development and Redrow.

 It is not just the builders who have benefited in the boom.

-Analysts said companies such as property website Rightmove (RMV.L), which has surged 70 percent to a new high this year, could also feel the pinch of any housing market weakness.
+Analysts said companies such as property website Rightmove , which has surged 70 percent to a new high this year, could also feel the pinch of any housing market weakness.

 Some analysts also said it was too early to say if the UK property market was overheating.